LauraHilliger/passbolt-help/_03-using-passbolt/password-basics.md

 4. Select option "copy password to clipboard"
 5. Enter your master password.
 Click OK to confirm.
 6. Your password will be copied to clipboard.

+# I forgot my master password / private key passphrase AND/OR I lost my private key.
+Can I recover my passwords?
+Unfortunately it is not possible to reset your private key passphrase if you do not remember the original.
+Similarly if you have lost your private key and you do not have a backup, you cannot decrypt your passwords anymore.

+Sadly, you have lost access to the passwords that you have not yet shared.
+If you have shared your password with somebody you can create a new account and ask them to share your password back with you.